 Engineer-to-engineer collaboration conquers extreme valve issueOil & Gas

 The Jubilee FPSO operated by MODEC for Tullow off the Ghanaian coast was experiencing valve-related performance issues that interrupted production, resulting in significant financial loss.
 Extreme environmental conditions went far beyond what its flow control valves (FVs) were originally specified for, causing damage and compromising performance.
-Insights obtained during Severn’s successful upgrade of the valves in 2013 later provided a platform for advanced technical collaboration with oil and gas consultancy Core to deliver further improvements.
+Insights obtained during Severn’s successful upgrade of the valves in 2013 later provided a platform for advanced technical collaboration with oil and gas consultancy Core to deliver further improvements, collaboration conquers valve issues.

 Process demands for FVs on the Jubilee FPSO are rigorous, they need to reliably handle an extreme pressure drop from 400 Bar to atmosphere in a controlled manner.
 The original specification required the FVs to be manufactured in carbon steel.
 However, this material was unable to withstand the environmental conditions associated with seawater, exposure to oxygen and high air temperatures.
 The FVs suffered significant corrosion to the outlet and the underside of the bonnet.
 Consequently, they experienced internal leakage and the multi-stage pressure drop designed into the valve trim became a poorly controlled one-stage drop, resulting in excessive fluid velocities and significant cavitation.
 Thickness of the FV outlet walls also deteriorated rapidly, falling from around 89mm to 20mm in localised areas, in just six months.
 A technical solution was required to improve the performance and durability of the valves, without incurring disproportionate costs